 The moment the Fantail appeared in my vision was a moment of engaged wonder.
 I welcomed wordless awe desiring to honor its maker while considering my words could not give full disclosure of my innermost joy I welcomed a desire to honor its maker in this painting.

-The oil painting offered me new challenges creating brush strokes to picture feather movement.
-It also challenged in the fungi and moss detail on the tree trunk.
+The oil painting offered me new challenges in creating brush strokes to picture feather movement.
+It also challenged depicting the fungi and moss detail on the tree trunk.

 My use of the artisans’ greenstone

 Beyond culture, skin color, religion, and politics into the heart of life where creative expression has pure motives you will discover the story, in the artisan’s greenstone.

 This story imagines the inquisitive heart, captured, hooked, and meeting with wisdom and council through a work created with great dexterity.
 This is one of heaven’s gifts and revelations that add purpose and pleasure in discovery.

 Discovering the mystery brings with it a sense of awe, for those who understand, the peace of God, beyond understanding, which does add rest. answering mysteries of our existence and echoing contentment in man’s creative enterprise.